GothenburgBitFactory/bugwarrior/docs/source/configuration.rst

     # can also simply include just a limited set.
     github.include_repos = project_foo,project_foz

-    # Note that login and username can be different.
-I can login as me, but
+    # Note that login and username can be different:  I can login as me, but
     # scrape issues from an organization's repos.
+    #
+    # - 'github.login' is the username you ask bugwarrior to
+    #   login as.
+Set it to your account.
+    # - 'github.username' is the github entity you want to pull
+    #   issues for.
+It could be you, or some other user entirely.
     github.login = ralphbean
     github.password = OMG_LULZ